 As a result, resources are optimized, the product is improved, customer experiences are enhanced, and the business can differentiate itself from the competition and thrive.

-So what’s keeping mainframe-run businesses from shifting?
+So what’s keeping mainframe-run businesses from shifting to automation?

 The challenge lies with the fact that most automation requires those same mainframe developers to set up the automated tests.
 Code-based automation only adds to the pile of work and prohibits the developers from actually developing.